Narcosobrinos affair: Murdered informants

 Two informants that observed the nephews were murdered shortly before and after their arrest, raising concerns that the drug trafficking operation was larger than suspected.
 Two weeks before the nephews were arrested, the Venezuelan known as "Hamudi" who introduced the nephews to CW-1 was murdered by FARC suppliers.
 Weeks after the arrests in December 2015, CW-1 was murdered as well.

 It is thought to be that the nephews were not "the brains" of the trafficking attempt but were working under the Cartel of the Suns.
 The murdering of informants was a possible way to cover possible involvement by Venezuelan officials.
 In the United States, the punishment for killing a witness is a federal offense punishable by up to life in prison or execution.

 Prisoner exchange

-In October 2022 Campos and Flores were released and sent to Venezuela as a settlement reached with the USA government in exchange of five Venezuelan-American directors of the oil refinery corporation CITGO (part of the Citgo Six), who were held in prison in Venezuela, accused of signing an agreement that was "unfavorable" for the Venezuelan subsidiary.
+In October 2022, Campos and Flores were released and repatriated to Venezuela as part of a settlement agreement with the U.S. government.
+In exchange, five Venezuelan-American directors of the oil refinery company CITGO—collectively known as the Citgo Six—were released from prison in Venezuela.
+These directors had been detained on charges related to allegedly signing an agreement deemed "unfavorable" to the Venezuelan subsidiary.